newguycry939/NGC-vbs/README.md

 The script is inspired by the trojan "Your an Idiot", updates comming soon.

-The start.exe is the same as the NGChell.vbs only that it is an exe file and acts as real malware
+The 939.exe is the same as the NGChell.vbs only that it is an exe file and acts as real malware